 'Due diligence' is an umbrella term which represents a number of activities that should be undertaken prior to entering a contractual agreement.
 The purpose of due diligence is to test and verify the understanding of the contract or the deal to be entered into.
 The testing activities can include the verification of financial information, staff information, deliverables, previous contracts, assets, properties and human rights (CIPS: Diligent Procurement).

 Due Diligence Description *

-* The full technique overview is available for members only.
-Why not sign up for a free trial of our business management platform, and learn all about Due Diligence.
+* The full technique overview is available for free.
+Simply login to our business management platform, and learn all about Due Diligence.

 Due Diligence Strengths *